5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 LOVE MEANS NEVER DISAPPOINTING ANYONE.

-He opens one door: a room full of people arguing—debating with impressive confidence, but none listening.
+They open one door: a room full of people arguing—impressive confidence, no listening.
 Everyone trying to win.

 At the end of the hall is a door with no sentence above it.
 Only a lantern burning dimly.

-Inside: a desk, a chair, silence.
+Inside: a desk, a chair, and stillness.
 The lantern sits on the desk.

 The voice says: